iguanatool/iguana/README.md

 `export CLASSPATH="$IGUANA_HOME/target/iguanatool-1.0-jar-with-dependencies.jar":$CLASSPATH`

 ## Compiling Case Studies
+To use IGUANA to generate test data for a C function, you need to include it as part of a "case study".
+A "case study" comprises a set of C functions you want to test, also referred to as "test objects".

-You will need to create a directory for your case studies (i.e., your test objects or experimental subjects).
+You will need to create a directory for your case studies.
 The easiest way to do this with the required structure is to clone the `casestudies` repository, available at https://github.com/iguanatool/casestudies.

 To install a new case study you will need to perform the following steps:

-1. Create a new directory for your case study in the `c` subdirectory of your casestudies directory, e.g. `calendar` and place the code (functions you want to test) in there in a file called `calendar.c`
+1. Create a new directory for your case study in the `c` subdirectory of your casestudies directory, e.g. `my_example` and place the C function you want to test in a file called `my_example.c` where `my_example` is the name of your case study.
-2. Perform step one assimilation, by running the following command `java org.iguanatool.Assimilate calendar`
+2. Perform step one assimilation, by running the following command `java org.iguanatool.Assimilate my_example`
-(replace `calendar` with your own case study name)
+(replace `my_example` with your own case study name)
-3. Edit the input specification Java code for the `.java` class generated for each C function to be tested.
-The source code for each class resides in the `casestudies/java/calendar/inputspecifications` directory (see the next section if you need help with this).
+3. Edit the input specification Java code for the `.java` class generated for each test object (C function) to be tested.
+The source code for each class resides in the `casestudies/java/my_example/inputspecifications` directory (see the next section if you need further instructions or help with this).
 4. Each case study becomes a part of the IGUANA code, so you'll now need to compile IGUANA again, using `mvn package`
-5. Complete the call code for each C file for each function to be tested in the `casestudies/c/calendar/call` directory (see the next section if you need help with this).
+5. Complete the call code for each C file for each test object (C function to be tested) in the `casestudies/c/my_example/call` directory (see the next section if you need help with this).
-6. Perform step two assimilation, by again running `java org.iguanatool.Assimilate calendar`
+6. Perform step two assimilation, by again running `java org.iguanatool.Assimilate my_example`

 Your case study should be ready to go.